Windos/windos.github.io/_posts/2017-09-01-war-on-passwords.md

 working for them? *Secret7*.

-Rather than keeping your network secure, you're just serving to make users jump through hoops that frustrate them and, potentially, could leave them to committing an even greater sin that just incrementing the number: writing it on post-it and sticking it to their monitor.
+Rather than keeping your network secure, you're just serving to make users jump through hoops that frustrate them and, potentially, could lead them to committing an even greater sin that just incrementing the number: writing it on post-it and sticking it to their monitor.
 Okay, maybe it won't be that visible, but they could be inclined to record it somewhere.